bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 ### The Data Model ###

-I am going to keep it very simple for this application and put all data contracts in a global file I have called ``app.model.ts``.
+I am going to keep it very simple for this application and put all data contracts in a global file called ``app.model.ts``.
 In a larger application you probably want to modularize your Angular application, but this is sufficient for now.

 The interfaces ``SearchStateEnum``, ``SearchQuery``, ``SearchResults`` and ``SearchResult`` hold the Search results for a given query:

 ```typescript
 export enum SearchStateEnum {